EricHu33/AnimeShadingPlus-Anime-Toon-Shader/Anime Shading Plus(+) User Manual e9875988ae1e41caa5198370d9cc963d/ASP Character Panel Feature Guide d7b39661c1f245e79b230fbfd60e3108.md

 This section has the parameter to controls the color, thickness, extrusion mode, and smooth normal baking tool to bake smooth normal into model’s UV4 channel.

 <aside>
-💡 For detailed instructions on how to use these parameters, please refer to [**Object Space Outline Settings**](Object%20Space%20Outline%20Settings%209d066f2426a644ed99fb32649bb5404d.md)
+💡 For detailed instructions on how to use these parameters, please refer to [**Object Space Outline Setup / Smooth Normal Bake Flow**](Object%20Space%20Outline%20Setup%20Smooth%20Normal%20Bake%20Flow%209d066f2426a644ed99fb32649bb5404d.md)

 </aside>